be_ixf;ym_202504 d_28; ct_50

 Michael Baer

-Chairman of the Board Managing Partner, NewGen Go Michael.d.baer@gmail.com
+Managing Partner NewGen Go Michael.d.baer@gmail.com

-Michael Baer is Managing Partner at NuGen Go.
-He is leading and growing all aspects of the firm’s investment activities and building industry partnerships.
-Prior to joining NuGen Go, Michael served as Managing Director at Rhode Island Infrastructure Bank where he oversaw business development and strategic growth efforts leading to $1BN in public and private infrastructure financing.
-In addition, Michael served as senior advisor to the New York State Governor’s Office of Storm Recovery and special assistant to the Commissioner of the New York State Department of Environmental Conservation.
-Michael Started his career at JPMorgan Asset Management.
+Michael Baer is the Managing Partner at NuGen Go, leading the firm’s investment activities and industry partnerships.
+Previously, he was Managing Director at Rhode Island Infrastructure Bank, driving business development and securing $1 billion in public and private infrastructure financing.
+He also served as a senior advisor to the New York State Governor’s Office of Storm Recovery and as special assistant to the Commissioner of the New York State Department of Environmental Conservation.

-Michael Baer received his B.S. in Business Administration from Babson College and his M.S. in International Relations from New York University.
-He is a CFA Charterholder.
-Michael currently serves as Chairman of the Board at City Year Providence and was formerly the Chair of Rhode Island’s Science and Technical Advisory Board of the State’s Climate Change Coordinating Council.
+Michael began his career at JPMorgan Asset Management.
+He holds a B.S. in Business Administration from Babson College, an M.S. in International Relations from NYU, and is a CFA Charterholder.
+He was formerly the Chair of Rhode Island’s Science and Technical Advisory Board for the State’s Climate Change Coordinating Council and was named to Providence Business News’ 40 Under 40 in 2017.

 Prior to joining RIIB, Michael spent three years working in New York for the Governor Cuomo Administration, as a special assistant to the Commissioner of the Department of Environmental Conservation and as a Senior Advisor at the New York State Governor’s Office of Storm Recovery.
 Michael started his career at JPMorgan Asset Management where he spent eight years as the Chief Financial Officer for JP Morgan Asset Management’s US Equity, Global Multi-Asset Group, Private Equity, and Hedge Fund of Funds investment platforms.
 Michael earned a Bachelor of Science in Business Management from Babson College and a Master of Science of Global Affairs at New York University.
 Michael is also a Chartered Financial Analyst.